Amirarsalan-sn/Lunar-Lander/README.md

 </p>

 ### Dueling Double DQN With Reward Wrapper
 Dueling Double DQN also suffered from hovering.
-So, I decided to implement a reward wrapper which prevented the agent from hovering the formula is as follow:
+So, I decided to implement a reward wrapper which prevented the agent from hovering and instead of using Boltzman policy, we switch back to epsilon-greedy.
+The formula is as follow:

 <p align="center">
   <img src="images/formulas/reward_wrap.png" alt="reward wrapper">